-8.3.1 Funkwerk Configuration Interface
+7.3.1 Funkwerk Configuration Interface

-The Funkwerk Configuration Interface is a web-based graphic user surface that you can use from any PC with an up-to-date web browser via an HTTP or HTTPS connection.
+Funkwerk Configuration Interface is a web-based graphic user surface that you can use from any PC with an up-to-date Web browser via an HTTP or HTTPS connection.

-You can use the Funkwerk Configuration Interface to carry out all configuration tasks easily.
+With the Funkwerk Configuration Interface you can perform all the configuration tasks easily and conveniently.
 It is integrated in your device and is available in English.
-If required, other languages can be downloaded from the download area Software & Configuration on page 489 of www.funkwerk-ec.com and installed on your device.
-To do this, proceed as described in .
+If required, other languages can be downloaded from the download area of www.funkwerk-ec.com and installed on your device.
+To do this, proceed as described in Options on page 373.